We Can Train Any Dog

 If you want to properly socialize your puppy these are the best ways to do that:

-I can’t recommend enough on how important it is to properly socialize your puppy in a positive way.
+We can’t recommend enough on how important it is to properly socialize your puppy in a positive way.
 You can end up with two completely different dogs if you go the route of socialization or no socialization or bad socialization.
-Dog parks I do not recommend at all unless you have a nice quiet neighbourhood one where you know all of the other people and dogs or going to them at quiet times where you can see dogs from a long ways off and have exits to take if you see a dog you are worried about.
+Dog parks we usually recommend you steer clear of unless you have a nice quiet neighbourhood one where you know all of the other people and dogs or going to them at quiet times where you can see dogs from a long ways off and have exits to take if you see a dog you are worried about.